umairalipathan1980/resume/README.md

 🎯 **Overview**

 This repository hosts my professional resume as a responsive web application.
-The website showcases my academic and research experience in artificial intelligence, machine learning, and related technologies.
+The website shows my academic and research experience in artificial intelligence, machine learning, and related technologies.

 👨‍💻 **About Me**